mbabynames search ✿

 Thalia Elise

-Thalia ("noble and strong") and Elise ("pledged to God").
+Thalia ("to flourish") and Elise ("pledged to God").
 Two distinct meanings that create a name with range.
 Both names are 2 syllables, creating a balanced, symmetrical sound.

 Thalia Celeste